ledpup/ClimateExplorer/README.md

 # AcornSatAnalyser
 Tool to calculate average temperatures from BOM ACORN-SAT data.

+## Technical
+- Built in Visual Studio 2022 Community Edition
+- C#, .NET  6
+- Blazor (using Blazorise components)
+- There are 4 projects:
+  - Analyser: take daily data (raw and adjusted) and average it into
+  - WebApi: gets the data for the website to use
+  - Visualiser: displays the data to the user.
+Primarily it's a line graph
+  - Core: some shared files, between Analyser and WebApi

 ## TODO
 - Integrate map component to show location (from site lat/long)
 - Trendline